Vrael/keycloak-angular-ionic/README.md

 ## About

-This library helps you to use [keycloak-js](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) in Angular applications providing the following features:
+This library helps you to use [keycloak-js, keycloak-ionic](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) in Angular applications providing the following features:

-- A **Keycloak Service** which wraps the `keycloak-js` methods to be used in Angular, giving extra functionalities to the original functions and adding new methods to make it easier to be consumed by Angular applications.
+- A **Keycloak Service** which wraps the `keycloak-ionic` which is a fork from `keycloak-js` methods to be used in Angular, giving extra functionalities to the original functions and adding new methods to make it easier to be consumed by Angular applications.
 - Generic **AuthGuard implementation**, so you can customize your own AuthGuard logic inheriting the authentication logic and the roles load.